srydin/dbdemo/readme.md

 # dbDemo.io
-A simple CRUD demo powered by LAMP, found at https://dbdemo.io
+A simple CRUD demo interface powered by PHP and MySQL, found at https://dbdemo.io

 ## Highlight Reel
 * Create - https://dbdemo.io/new.php